leanprover-community/lean4game/doc/create_game.md

 - `Hint`: You can use `Hint "text"` to display text if the goal state in-game matches the one where `Hint` is placed.
 For more options about hints, see below.
-- `Branch`: In the proof you can add a `Branch` that runs an alternative tactic sequence, which helps setting `Hints` in different places.
+- `Branch`: In the proof you can add a `Branch` that runs an alternative tactic sequence, which helps to set `Hints` in different places.
 The `Branch` does not affect the main proof and does not need to finish any goals.
 - `Template`/`Hole`: Used to provide a sample proof template.
 Anything inside `Template` will be copied into the editor with all `Hole`s replaced with `sorry`.
 Note that